2nnb/aenima/README.md

 <h2>First of all, what is this made of anyway?</h2>

-<a href="http://cisbit.com/api/">aenima</a> api is a restful api built with a little help of my friends: websocket,
+<a href="http://cisbit.com/api/">aenima</a> is a restful api built with a little help of my friends: websocket,
 socket.io, nodejs, apache, php, underscorejs, postgresql, jquery, handlebars and bootstrap

 <b>ty all you guys are awesome</b>

 Cloud Computing allows the elasticity of the data server-side, using this we can achieve a simulation of fluency giving a seamless product.
-This is the goal of aenima, following the steps of meteor and express but holding on to our beloved and old friend apache.
+This is the goal of aenima, following the steps of meteor and express but holding on to our beloved and old friend apache and adding some layers.

 <h2>But why?</h2>